-In the weekend edition of a newspaper, an article is printed every week about the most favorite travel destinations of someone.
+In the weekend edition of a Dutch newspaper, an article was printed every week about the most favorite travel destinations of someone.
 The travel destinations can be visited in one day.

 For example, I will have breakfast at La Salle à Manger in Rue Mouffetard in Paris.
 Then I wander through the Lost Gardens of Heligan in Cornwall, England.
-For lunch I go to Château la Coste in the Provence where you sit between beautiful artwork.
-In the afternoon I drive around in a jeep through the national park of Tarangire in Tanzania.
+For lunch, I go to Château la Coste in the Provence, where you sit between beautiful artwork.
+In the afternoon, I drive around in a jeep through the national park of Tarangire in Tanzania.
 When it gets too hot, I’m taking a refreshing bath in the sea at the beach of Prainha, west of Rio de Janeiro.
-In the evening I dine at Neptune’s Net, along Highway 1, between Ventura and Malibu in California.
-Then I enjoy an espresso in Salamanca where I admire the old castles and cathedrals as it gets dark.
-Of course I do spend the night with my love in De Amshoff in Kiel-Windeweer, Groningen.
+In the evening, I dine at the Reel Inn, in Malibu, California.
+Then I enjoy an espresso in Salamanca, Spain, where I admire the old castles and cathedrals as it gets dark.
+Of course, I do spend the night with my love in De Amshoff in Kiel-Windeweer, Groningen.

-It would be a perfect day at the weekend.
-This to put you in a holiday mood…
+It would be a perfect day for me at the weekend.

 If you have a vision, it can help to make your dreams come true.
-It helps you to clarify your purpose, your goals in this life.
+It helps you to clarify your purpose, you WHY and your goals in this life.
 It can also help you stay focused (and calm) if you are distracted or stressed.

 Go outside in nature and leave your mobile phone at home.
 Take pen and paper with you and write down what your perfect day looks like.
 Write in the first person (in the I-form) and use action-oriented verbs such as going, standing, making, doing, talking, … Be as specific as possible but do not lose yourself in all kinds of material possessions.
 Just ask yourself why you would like to have it and how it helps you or others.
 Other questions that you can answer in the perfect day exercise are:

 -Where do you live?